LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

 description box is NOT updated, however, so be sure to add comments to the pull request to explain what you did and why.

-Now switch back to the ``master`` branch:
+Now switch back to the ``main`` branch:

 ::

-   $ git checkout master
+   $ git checkout main
-   Switched to branch 'master'
+   Switched to branch 'main'
-   Your branch is up-to-date with 'origin/master'.
+   Your branch is up-to-date with 'origin/main'.

 You will see your files no longer have the changes made in the ``open-mic`` branch.
-Let's go merge those changes in, so that the ``master`` branch adopts all the changes in the ``open-mic`` branch.
+Let's go merge those changes in, so that the ``main`` branch adopts all the changes in the ``open-mic`` branch.

 Step 11: Merge the Pull Request